 The skin benefits of Rooibos tea

 Without sounding like a TV ad for a skincare product, here are some excellent reasons why Rooibos is really good for your skin.
-In South Africa you will find several skin care houses making Rooibos tea products.
-You can even just rinse your face in it!

 - High antioxidant content - Protects skin cells from damage caused by free radicals.